 Garage door springs are one of the most important moving parts of the entire garage door system, if not the most important.
 Despite this, many homeowners and residents don’t know how they work.
-Learning about your garage door springs will help you to better spot when one needs to be repaired or replaced, and could end up saving you a significant amount of money if you know what you’re looking for.
+Learning about your springs will help you to better understand when you are in need of garage door spring repair.
+Learning how to spot potential issues could end up saving you a significant amount of money if you know what you’re looking for.

 Modern springs for overhead models can be found on the shaft, on top of the garage door, and they use what is called torsion springs.
 These springs consist of two cones – one that winds at one end, and one that stays stationary at the other end.
 The winding cone adjusts the springs and the stationary cone keeps the spring in place with the center bracket.
 The coil of the spring connects between the winding and stationary cone, and the winding cone tightens to create the torque necessary to lift the garage door.
 The shaft of your garage door is a hollow tube made from metal, usually steel, that extends lengthwise on the door.
 The shaft is held up by the spring anchor bracket and the bearing plate at the end.
 The shaft adjusts the level of torque generated by the springs in order to lift the cable drums.
 These cables wrap around the drums and go down to the lowest section of the door and attach at the bottom.

 Maintaining Balance is Key to Garage Door Spring Repair